-I've realized that most coaches struggle with ...
+It’s no secret that most coaches struggle with several key items:

 Let’s start with WHY you should consider setting up a digital coaching business.

-More and more coaches are shifting towards a digital model because it significantly expands your target market.
-Removing the need to meet with someone face-to-face removes the potential limitations in finding good clients, allowing you to work with clients across the country or globe.
+More and more coaches are shifting towards an online model because it significantly expands your target market.
+Removing the need to meet with someone face-to-face removes the potential limitations in finding good coaching clients, allowing you to work with clients across the country or globe.

 Here’s an example - let’s imagine I want to launch a traditional coaching business in Richmond Virginia (where I live).

 Through a quick google search I can see that the entire metropolitan area has roughly 1.25 million people.

 As I’d prefer to have clients I’m fairly sure can pay the bills (earn $50K+/year), I’ve identified that roughly 30% of Richmonders fall within what I would loosely consider my target market.

 Based on simply reviewing driving distance and income thresholds I’ve already narrowed down my target market to about 375,000 people.
 Keep in mind, we haven’t even reviewed what percentage even need or want a coach.

 You can see that my number of potential clients in Richmond is dwindling quickly.